kuakeechuah/Capstone/README.md

 To solve this problem, Natural Language Processing (NLP) will be deployed and binary classification models will be built and the final predictive model will be selected based on the accuracy scores.

-Ultimately,using the predictive model, CMON would be able to uncover the answers to the following problems:
+Ultimately,using the predictive model and Topic Modelling, CMON would be able to uncover the answers to the following problems:

 Is the feedback provided positive or negative?